saprmarks/geometry-of-truth/dataexplorer/dataexplorer.md

 <iframe src="https://saprmarks.github.io/geometry-of-truth/dataexplorer/plots/uncurated_datasets.html" width="100%" height="500"></iframe>

 The first thing to note about these visualizations is that we don't see a clear separation into true and false clusters.
 This is because the datasets are more diverse.
 Recall that PCA identifies the most salient axes of variation for a dataset; in more diverse datasets, these axes are more likely to encode some truth-independent feature.
 For instance, the statements in `companies_true_false` are formed using three different templates, and the top 2 principal components mostly encode the difference between these templates.
-It's quite shocking that `common_claim_true_false`, consisting of statements as diverse as "Rabbits can partially digest memories" or "Dolphins are capable of acts of impressive intelligence" has as much true/false separation as it does.
+It's quite shocking that `common_claim_true_false`, consisting of statements as diverse as "Rabbits can partially digest memories" (false) or "Dolphins are capable of acts of impressive intelligence" (true) has as much true/false separation as it does.

 If we want to see separation into true/false clusters, we can borrow one of the PCA bases identified from our cleaner datasets.
 For instance, here are our uncurated datasets visualized in the PCA basis extracted from our `cities` dataset.